 Here is how we picked the team: We only considered the players' college careers.
 Their achievements in professional baseball did not come into play.
 There was also consideration given to their positional fits and how well they fit into a batting order that could provide a combination of a high batting averages, speed and power.

 Well, there's a first for everything.
-Mississippi State's 2019 season ended in Omaha at the College World Series for the second time in as many years.
-A strong senior core, led by the SEC's all-time hits leader Jake Mangum, was the primary reason.
-Because of that, we are updating the Diamond Dawgs all-time roster and giving the Mayor of Starkville his appropriate spot in Mississippi State history.
+Mississippi State made its third-straight trip to the CWS in 2021.
+When the 2019 season ended in Omaha at the College World Series, a strong senior core, led by the SEC's all-time hits leader Jake Mangum, walked off into the sunset.
+Because of that, we updated the Diamond Dawgs all-time roster and gave the Mayor of Starkville his appropriate spot in Mississippi State history.

 With all the big names that have come through Starkville, that says something.
 Now let's get to those that did make the cut.